-Title 18 of the Official Compilations of Rules and Regulations of New York State and other publications of the Department, including Regulation §504.8(2) require providers to pay restitution for any direct or indirect monetary damage to the program resulting from improperly or inappropriately ordering services.
+Title 18 of the Official Compilations of Rules and Regulations of New York State and other publications of the Department, including Regulation §504.8(2) require medical providers to pay restitution for any direct or indirect monetary damage to the program resulting from improperly or inappropriately requesting services.

-The New York State Office of the Medicaid Inspector General audits the ordering practitioners of transportation services to ensure that they are in compliance with the applicable regulations.
+The New York State Office of the Medicaid Inspector General audits the requestors of transportation services to ensure that they are in compliance with applicable regulations.